emmettng/emmettng/content/haskell/Monad-Reader-State.md

 **intuitation recap**

-   - pass enviroment information `env` through all components of a function chain.
+   - pass environment information `env` through all components of a function chain.
+   - every functions in this function chain use this `env`.
    - Common usage include:

         > ask  :: introducing `env` into function chain.
         > local :: temporarily change `env` value or type.
-        > asks :: swiftly turn a function of type `env -> result` into this moand.
+        > asks :: swiftly turn a function of type `env -> result` into this monad.
         > runreaderT :: Get the functions (chain of operations), so it can be evaluated by feeding in a `env`.

 ## Examples